quii/pepper/README.md

 ### TODO: Worked example

 - Include "zeroing time" as an example.
 Do it with a TODO api that returns some JSON with a timestamp in it, show how we can compose matchers that just check what we need.
+- Show composition with the body stuff, and using `Not` to negate a matcher